As wonderful as the city is taking a day trip from Vienna should be one of your priorities when visiting Austria’s capital.

-With hundreds of fascinating museums, Viennese coffee houses, and musical venues to try out, you’ll soon get a taste for Austrian life and culture.
+With hundreds of fascinating museums, Viennese coffee houses, and musical venues to try out, you’ll soon acquire a taste for Austrian life and culture.

 If you want to make sure you don’t miss out on any of Vienna’s sightseeing opportunities, and you are on a limited schedule, why not check out a tour around the city itself?
 You’ll see all the highlights, and get an educational lowdown from an informed guide who knows Vienna like the back of their hand.

-If you’re wondering where to stay in Vienna on a budget, and are looking for a good Vienna hostel, then we’ve got you covered with our guide to the best hostels in Vienna.
+If you’re wondering where to stay in Vienna on a budget we’ve got you covered with our guide to the best hostels in Vienna.

 The Best Day Trips From Vienna

 Hallstatt is a charming village situated on the banks of Lake Hallstatt’s western shore in Austria’s mountainous Salzkammergut region.
-It is undoubtedly one of the places you should not miss when exploring Austria, and makes for a great day trip form Vienna if you are short on time.
+It is undoubtedly one of the places you should not miss when exploring Austria.
+Hallstatt also makes for a great single-day trip from Vienna if you are short on time.

 This sublime part of Austria shouldn’t be missed for anything, so we highly recommend making Hallstatt one of your Vienna day trips.